 Thomas Henry Anstey, a member of the Bampton Ansteys, was born in 1842 in Highercombe near Adelaide in South Australia, to parents George Alexander Anstey and Harriet Kingham Ruffy.
-Thomas was elder brother to Edgar Oliphant Anstey and father of Thomas Christopher Ralph Anstey.
+Thomas was elder brother to Edgar Oliphant Anstey and Harry Anstey, and father of Thomas Christopher Ralph Anstey.

 Thomas served during the Anglo-Zulu War of 1879 with Newdigate’s Division in the advance from Koppie Allein, and was present at the Battle of Ulundi in July 1879.
 He subsequently made a triangulation survey of the route taken by the Division from Landman’s Drift to Entonjaneni.
 On his return to Maritzburg, he was ordered to prepare a detailed survey of the battlefield of Isandlwana, where he searched for and discovered the body of his brother Edgar Oliphant Anstey, who had died during that battle.